akashsathe063/RestaurantApp/README.md

 # importan notes
 1) react use a Reconciliation Algorithm (also known as react-fiber)

-# Q. nwhay react is fast?
+# Q. why react is fast?
 => because react is doing efficient dom manipulation.